+111 Intro to Roman Prose

-111. Introduction to Greek Prose A review of syntax and selected readings from prose authors.
-Consideration is given to authors whose style and grammar best illustrate the characteristics of Attic Greek of the Classical period.
-Supplemental readings in English provide historical and cultural context for the author chosen.Prerequisite: 102 or the equivalent.
+Review of syntax and selected readings from prose authors, with study of literary technique and discussion of supplementary readings in English.

+Prerequisite: 102 or the equivalent.

-112. Introduction to Greek Poetry Selected readings from Homer with emphasis on poetic style and composition.
-Supplementary readings in English help stimulate discussion of literary, historical, and cultural topics regarding epic poetry.
+112 Introduction to Roman Poetry

+Selected readings from Catullus and Ovid, with focus on poetic technique, and discussion of supplementary readings in English.

 Prerequisite: 102 or the equivalent.